v

 All methods used in a study should be adequately described, so that readers may replicate the experiments as they were performed by the authors.
 The practice of withholding a key step (including but not limited to a reagent, procedure, tool, or technique) or any other piece of information related to the study for proprietary or personal reasons is absolutely unacceptable.

 Reporting of results is expected to be complete and accurate.
 All statistical results of an experiment and/or study project should be presented, including data that does not meet the threshold for statistical significance.
-The authors must not data picking, which is the practice of presenting incomplete evidence from a series of experiments.
+The authors must not engage in data picking, which is the practice of presenting incomplete evidence from a series of experiments.
 The practice of selecting data to exclude negative findings is also prohibited and constitutes scientific misconduct.

 All experimental controls should be reported.
 In addition, the weaknesses of the study design, which may have biased the results, should be reported.